Is there anyone better to play a round with than a mid-handicapper? The easy answer: no.

 Remember earlier, when we were talking about jargon?
 Well, “cavity back” is certainly one of those jargon-laden phrases we just need to see through and mince down to nothing.

 Cavity back has to do, essentially, with the weight distribution on and around the head of the club.
-A cavity back iron, unlike a blade back iron, is going to have its weight distributed around the perimeter of the head of the club, leaving a comfortable hole (or, cavity) in the center of the club head that’s going to afford you a great deal of forgiveness on your shot.
+A cavity back golf iron, unlike a blade back iron, is going to have its weight distributed around the perimeter of the head of the club, leaving a comfortable hole (or, cavity) in the center of the face that’s going to afford you a great deal of forgiveness on your shot.
 What the cavity iron does, essentially, is to maximize the area of the sweet spot on your iron.
 With a cavity back, it’s certainly going to be harder to mishit a shot, simply because the sweet spot of the club is bigger.

-Most of the time, you can tell if your iron is a cavity back just by looking at it.
-If the iron has metal around the perimeter of the head, and much less metal in the center of the club head, well, then you’re probably dealing with a cavity iron, and you’re probably going to want to stick with that puppy, because it loves you, friend.
+Most of the time, you can tell if your golf iron is a cavity back just by looking at it.
+If the iron has metal around the perimeter of the head, and much less metal in the center of the club head, well, then you’re probably dealing with a cavity golf iron, and you’re probably going to want to stick with that puppy, because it loves you, friend.
 It wants your shot to go far and true, and it’s going to improve your game.

 Because you’re a mid-handicapper, and because you know your business, it’s worth discussing in a little more depth how and why the cavity back design is going to help you out.
 There are, in essence, two main areas where the cavity back design is really going to help you out (on top of the perimeter weighting, which we’ve already discussed).